Food and Agriculture Organization of the United Nations (FAO)

 Antimicrobial agents are medicines used to treat infections, particularly those of bacterial origin.
 These medicines are essential to protect human and animal health, as well as animal welfare.
 Excessive or inappropriate use can lead to the emergence of resistant bacteria which do not respond to antibiotic treatment, as seen in recent decades.

-This phenomenon, called antimicrobial resistance, which poses a threat to disease control throughout the world, is a primary concern for human and animal health, and it is the focus of the OIE AMR Working Group.
+This phenomenon, called antimicrobial resistance, which poses a threat to disease control throughout the world, is a primary concern for human and animal health, and it is the focus of the WOAH AMR Working Group.

-The OIE has worked actively for more than ten years on the issue of veterinary products (including antimicrobial agents) and developed a coherent strategy for its activities in this area and a list of antimicrobial agents of veterinary importance, in parallel with the WHO list for human medicine.
+The WOAH has worked actively for more than ten years on the issue of veterinary products (including antimicrobial agents) and developed a coherent strategy for its activities in this area and a list of antimicrobial agents of veterinary importance, in parallel with the WHO list for human medicine.

 Nepal jungle area at the foot of the Annapurna